Generic Name: moxifloxacin (MOX-i-FLOX-a-sin)

 Use Vigamox drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Vigamox drops is only for the eye.
+- Vigamox drops are only for the eye.
 Do not get it in your nose or mouth.

 - To use Vigamox drops in the eye, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eyelid for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.